medical-physics-usz/z-rad/README.md

 Z-Rad includes automated comparisons against IBSI reference material.
 The implementation follows [IBSI I](https://arxiv.org/abs/1612.07003) and [IBSI II](https://arxiv.org/abs/2006.05470); the benchmark suites make numerical agreement inspectable:

-- **IBSI I:** digital and CT phantom tests cover preprocessing configurations and feature comparisons using the reference tables' per-feature tolerances.
+- **IBSI I:** CT phantom tests for configurations A–E cover preprocessing and feature comparisons using the reference tables' per-feature tolerances.
 [Inspect the tests](tests/test_ibsi_1.py).
 - **IBSI II:** digital phantom tests compare filter response maps, and CT phantom tests compare features from filtered images.
 Response-map comparisons use a tolerance of 1% of the reference map's intensity range; feature comparisons use the reference tables' tolerances.
 [Inspect the tests](tests/test_ibsi_2.py).

 See the [validation scope and current benchmark limitations](docs/ibsi/index.rst#current-benchmark-limitations) for excluded comparisons, unavailable reference data, and limits of the automated checks.